 Regulation Intent Issue Clarification

 53. BSP Consent

 In addition to the requirements for a behaviour support plan and approval of a behaviour support plan containing intrusive behaviour interventions strategies, as listed in section 18, "Behaviour support plan", of Ontario Regulation 299/10, a service agency shall ensure the following: The person with a developmental disability who has challenging behaviour and/or, where applicable, persons acting on behalf of the person with a developmental disability, provides consent to the behaviour support plan and the strategies that it outlines.
-Policy Directives for Service Providers: 2.0 Supporting People with Challenging Behaviour To ensure persons receiving behavioral support and persons acting on their behalf consent to the intrusive intervention strategies outlined in the plan.
-If the list of participants is provided on the Behavior Support Plan, is this sufficient evidence to indicate the person and/or person's acting on their behalf consents to the use of intrusive measures for managing challenging behaviour?
+Policy Directives for Service Providers: 2.0 Supporting People with Challenging Behaviour To promote a shared awareness, understanding, and receive consent from the adult with a developmental disability who has and displays challenging behavior, and/or persons acting on their behalf, as applicable, about the behavior intervention techniques/strategies that will be used by the service agency with the individual, how they will be used, and under what circumstances, in accordance with the behavior support plan.
+If the list of participants is provided on the Behavior Support Plan, is this sufficient evidence to indicate the person and/or persons' acting on their behalf consent to the use of intrusive measures for managing challenging behaviour?
+Would the agency be cited as non-compliant if the individual does not provide consent on the use of the intrusive measures in the behaviour support plan?
 No, listing a person as one of the participants involved in the development of the BSP would not necessarily mean that the person consents to the use of intrusive measures.
 Consider that a person could participate in the development of the plan but he/she may not agree with what the doctor/behaviour therapist/other developer might recommend.
+The ministry recommends that an agency seek legal advice regarding the use of a BSP where an individual does not provide consent.
+This documentation should be available during the review.

 Regulation Intent Issue Clarification

-61. Behaviour Support Plan, Review
+61. Behaviour Support Plan n, Review

 The service agency shall ensure that the behaviour support plan is reviewed at least twice in each 12-month period.
-(O.Reg.299/10, 18(3)(f)) The Behaviour Support Plan is reviewed by the service agency (and others as the service agency considers appropriate) at least two times a year to assess its effectiveness.
+(O.Reg.299/10, 18(3)(f)) The Behaviour Support Plan is reviewed by the service agency (and by others as the service agency considers appropriate) at least two times a year to assess its effectiveness and note any updates that may be needed or relevant.
 How far back does the Ministry look at records to verify compliance (i.e., 1 year, 2 years, 3 years or more)?
-Given the inspection schedule involves each agency every year, the Ministry will review the record for the past 12 months.
+Given the inspection schedule involves each agency every year, the Ministry will generally review the record for the past 12 months.